Ian-McIntosh/311-Publish/README.md

 ## Get non-flooded datset by scraping the background structures in the region

-Now, you can move on to the Layers.ipynb file.
+Now, you can move on to the Background-Layers.ipynb file.
 To run this file you will need the Texas.geojson [file](https://github.com/microsoft/USBuildingFootprints).
 Click on Texas, this will download a zip file from which you can pull the geojson file to import it into your desired environment and folder.
 You will also need the wbdhu12_a_us_september2020-copy.gdb [folder](https://www.sciencebase.gov/catalog/item/61f8b8edd34e622189c3293f).
 Follow instructions to get the data.

-Once you have these two things, you can run through the cells in the [Layers.ipynb](Layers.ipynb) file.
+Once you have these two things, you can run through the cells in the [Background-Layers.ipynb](Background-Layers.ipynb) file.
 This file should conclude with the creation of the background_locations.csv file.

 ## Get GRIB2 files necessary to set up model